welkinhealth/slate/source/data_api.html.md

 #### Scopes

-Scopes limit the types of data and actions that Client can take via the API.
+Scopes limit the types of data and actions that a client can take via the API.
 Scopes are passed as a space separated list when requesting an Access Token.
 For example: `calls.read patients.write assessments.read`

 Each resources has a `read` and a `write` scope.